biocompute-objects/BCO_Documentation/README.md

 See [releases](https://github.com/biocompute-objects/BCO_Specification/releases) for all releases of BCO object specification since moving to GitHub.

+### Repository

-The development draft towards the next release of the BCO specification can be examined in [bco-specification.md](bco-specification.md) - note that this draft is subject to change.
+This repository contains the document that make up the the next release of the BCO specification.

+Note that unless you are viewing a [release](https://github.com/biocompute-objects/BCO_Specification/releases) this is a draft is subject to change.

 Table of content: